IBM/watson-banking-chatbot/README.md

 [Apache 2.0](LICENSE)

 # Privacy Notice
-If using the `Deploy to Bluemix` button some metrics are tracked, the following information is sent to [Deployment Tracker](https://github.com/IBM-Bluemix/cf-deployment-tracker-service) and [Metrics collector](https://github.com/IBM/metrics-collector-service) service on each deployment:
+If using the `Deploy to IBM Cloud` button some metrics are tracked, the following information is sent to [Deployment Tracker](https://github.com/IBM-Bluemix/cf-deployment-tracker-service) and [Metrics collector](https://github.com/IBM/metrics-collector-service) service on each deployment:

 * Node.js package version